brightsign/dev-cookbook/examples/node-simple-server-example/readme.md

 ## Overview

-This example is designed to help you get started with developing on a BrightSign player using Node.js.
+This example is designed to help you get familiarized with running Node.js on a BrightSign player.
 It demonstrates how to run a simple Node.js server directly on the player.
 Additionally, it introduces tools and configurations that go beyond the basics covered in starter examples.

 The core Node.js application is defined in `app.js`, which uses a BrightSign-specific library to retrieve and log device information.
 Alongside the JavaScript code, you'll find the `autorun.brs` file, which instructs the player to execute the bundled application.